 These resources are intended to assist you with improving the student teamwork in your classes and/or conducting Science of Teaching and Learning research.

-I invite you to send resources you use in your classes for me to post here and share with others.
-Where you borrow items from others, please include a citation so that credit is appropriately expressed, and it is possible to follow up for more information.
+I invite you to send me resources you use in your classes to post here and share with others.
+Where you borrow items from others, please include the source so that credit is appropriately expressed, and others can follow up for more information.

 To The Instructor:

-Feedback is the core of a peer assessment–in workplace as well as educational teams.
+Feedback is the core of a peer assessment–in the workplace as well as for educational teams.
 Constructive feedback, delivered with respect, can generate engagement and turn around an individual’s work behaviors.
-This is as true for the workplace as it is for our classroom teams.
-It boils down to this: the more we can strengthen our student’s ability to give constructive, respectful feedback to one another, the better prepared they will be to positively influence others in their education and careers.
+Poorly delivered feedback can just as effectively do the opposite.
+It boils down to this: the more we can build our student’s ability to give constructive, respectful feedback to one another, the more they can add to our education community and to their own careers.